innovationOUtside/tm129-robotics2020/content/00_SOFTWARE_GUIDE/Section_00_03_quick_practical_tour.md

 <!-- #region hideCode=true hidePrompt=true -->
 I get the following readings for the reflected light intensity readings from the light sensor:

-- white background: `255`
+- white background: `100`
-- light grey band: `220`
+- light grey band: `~86`
-- medium grey band: `211`
+- medium grey band: `~82`
-- dark grey band: `128`
+- dark grey band: `~50`
 - black band: `0`

 There is some "noise" in the form of intermediate values as the robot goes into and leaves the band.
-This is becuase the sensor has a "width" so it may be averaging readings where part of the sensor is over the white background and part of it is over the coloured band.
+This is because the sensor has a "width" so it may be averaging readings where part of the sensor is over the white background and part of it is over the coloured band.
 <!-- #endregion -->

 <!-- #region hideCode=true hidePrompt=true -->